What is Physical Control of a Vehicle Under the Influence?

 Seattle DUI Lawyer, Nate Webb knows how to apply this defense effectively.
 I have had numerous cases dismissed when applying this defense and not guilty verdicts when presented to a jury.

-My most recent Not Guilty (2017) after a jury trial was by applying this defense and this is what my client had to say afterward:
+Another Physical Control Not Guilty result (2017) after a jury trial was by applying this defense and this is what my client had to say afterward:

 "Nate changed my life and I will be forever grateful for what he did for me.
 If you are looking for a lawyer, a super lawyer, I think it's obvious who you want on your side.
 Nathan Webb!
-Thank you Nate!
-J.S."
+Thank you Nate!"

 If you weren't driving and were still arrested for DUI (Physical Control), call today to discuss your case (425) 522-4200.